CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

 Upgrade Windows AMP for Endpoints Connector
 """""""""""""""""""""""""""""""""""""""""""

-To upgrade the connector please read the command line switches used during the previous installation from the ``local.xml``:
+To upgrade the connector keeping the deployment settings you must read the command line switches used during the previous installation from the ``local.xml``:

 ..
 NOTE::